 In this version, Moody is supposed to have confessed on his deathbed to having shrunk from men in his own spiritual torment over having accidentally killed a childhood friend while hunting, a killing that had been popularly ascribed to Indians and therefore unpunished save by the scourge of conscience.
 Nathaniel Hawthorne mined this irresistible New England folklore for his short story “The Minister’s Veil”.

 “Tremble also at each other!
 Have men avoided me, and women shown no pity, and children screamed and fled, only for my black veil?
 What, but the mystery which it obscurely typifies, has made this piece of crape so awful?
 When the friend shows his inmost heart to his friend; the lover to his best beloved; when man does not vainly shrink from the eye of his Creator, loathsomely treasuring up the secret of his sin; then deem me a monster, for the symbol beneath which I have lived, and die!
-I look around me, and, lo! on every visage a Black Veil!”
+I look around me, and, lo! on every visage a Black Veil!”-Hawthorne’s “Reverend Hooper”

 * “It must be confessed,” the Moodies gamely preface their text, “that it could not be exactly taken in her own Way of expressing her self” so long after her death.
 But they gave it their best shot, and “here is nothing false or feigned.”